1934 United Air Lines Boeing 247 crash: Discovery

 The air search began at daybreak, February 24, when two planes left the Salt Lake airport, joined by other pilots of the airline and by Lieutenant Frank Crismon, a reserve army pilot.
 They were aided by ground parties searching the mountains to the east.
 Weather, which Frank Caldwell, operations manager for United, called "the worst in the history of flying in this region," hampered rescue workers throughout the day.

 Planes were sent up, two from Rock Springs, Wyoming, and six from Salt Lake City.
 Lewis concentrated the search in the mountains.
 "That plane is not more than 50 miles from here," he said.
 He was right.
-As Don Broughton and Ed Greer, United Airlines pilots, flew over the area known as Parley's Canyon, they sighted the plane, nose down, nearly buried in the deep snow on the side of the canyon.
+As Don Broughton and Ed Greer, United Air Lines pilots, flew over the area known as Parley's Canyon, they sighted the plane, nose down, nearly buried in the deep snow on the side of the canyon.
 The nose was between two giant pine trees, which stood on either side of the plane, almost hiding it from sight.

 "There was no sign of life.
 Broughton radioed the discovery to airline headquarters at Salt Lake City.

 Recovery

 A motor caravan was organized at Salt Lake City.
-Members waded through snow 4 ft deep for 4 mi to reach the crash site.
+Members waded through snow 4 ft deep for 4 mi to reach the accident site.
 Leon D. Cuddeback, assistant to Lewis, was the first company official to arrive.
 He reported that the plane was wedged between the trees in such a position that it was almost vertical.

 The bodies were piled on top of one another in the wreck, just 35 mi east of Salt Lake City.
 All were believed to have died instantly.
 The pilot's wrist watches had stopped at 15:05.